jvelo/ac-exercise/README.md

 purpose language for the JVM, that I felt was suited for such an exercise.
 Also, it's very fun to write in.
 * I've designed the solution so that it would be simple to adapt and run "live".
 The main component, the "supervisor" exposes an observable stream of hot alerts using [RxJava](https://github.com/ReactiveX/RxJava).
+* The supervisor mutable state is isolated in its own immutable structure that gets copied and updated when state changes.
+This is similar in nature to the state of a React component ; it helps to reason about the program and its data, makes it predictable and less prone to unexpected side-effects.
 * In addition to the kotlin runtime and ReactiveX library, there are two dependencies : one for parsing CSV files simply and one for formatting ASCII tables as program output.

 Assumptions
 -----------